slbauman/multilevel-chess/README.md

 - [ ] Saving and loading of games in chess notation format.

 ## Notes
-* I'm working on this project because it's a fun way to learn how to implement sockets and practice efficient coding method.
+* I'm working on this project because it's a fun way to learn how to use sockets and practice coding.
 Do not expect extremely well written and structured code.
 * So far this has only been tested with [alacritty](https://github.com/alacritty/alacritty) and [kitty](https://github.com/kovidgoyal/kitty) terminal emulators in Linux.
 * You will likely need to increase your font size for a better experience.
 CTRL + increases font size in alacritty and CTRL-SHIFT + increases the font size in kitty.